TheRealFalseReality/aquapi/README.md

 You can click the buttom below to go there automatically:
 [![Open your Home Assistant instance and show your integrations.](https://my.home-assistant.io/badges/integrations.svg)](https://my.home-assistant.io/redirect/integrations/)

-6. Choose `Configure` under the device named `Aquapi XXXXXX`.
+6. Choose `Configure` under the device named `Aquapi XXXXXX` and follow to promts to add it your Home Assistant frontend.
 *Notice it matches the Wifi name you connected to earlier*

 *Alternatively, you can access the AquaPi web server without Home Assistant by navigating to `<hostname>.local/`.
 This is the ESP32's web server.
 Hostname is the name if the device.*

 7. To get updates, install the Home Assistant Add-On named ESPHome:
 Add On Store:
 [![Open your Home Assistant instance and show the Supervisor add-on store.](https://my.home-assistant.io/badges/supervisor_store.svg)](https://my.home-assistant.io/redirect/supervisor_store/)

 8. Once installed, launch the add-on and navigate to the User-Interface.
-You should see the name of you AquaPi with a green button named `Discoverd`.
+You should see the name of you AquaPi with a green button named `Adopt`.
-Click on it, eneter your Wifi credentials, and click `Install`.
+Click on it, follow the promts and enter your Wifi credentials, and click `Install` to install the most current AquaPi firmware.

+10. Update AquaPi Firmware by Using ESPHome, clicking on the 3-dots under your device, and choosing `Install`.
+It will pull the latest code from the GitHub respository.

 ## Blueprints
 These are scripts and automations I created to control other devices within Home Assistant.